MLDERES/ISYS58603/assignments/Group Assignment 2 - Loading Data.md

 The purpose of this assignment is to help students understand how to load data into a database using Python.

 ## Deliverable
 There are two parts to this assignment.
 One for the group to complete, and one part which is to be completed by every individual in the team.
-All of the components should be a part of the single group repository which will be submitted to Blackboard.  <span style="color:red">**NOTE: If your repository is private, you'll need to invite the professors **</span>
+All of the components should be a part of the single group repository which will be submitted to Blackboard.

+***<span style="color:red">NOTE:</span> If your repository is private, you'll need to invite the professors***

-***Note be sure to TAG the commit that you want to be graded with `v1.0`, `GA2` or similar so that it's clear what you want to be evaluated***
+***<span style="color:red">NOTE2:</span> Be sure to TAG the commit that you want to be graded with `v1.0`, `GA2` or similar so that it's clear what you want to be evaluated***.
+This will also allow you to continue working on your repo without worrying about it being graded in a state of flux.

 - **As a group**
   - A GitHub repository which all members of the group are contributors